WordPress/meta-environment/README.md

 1. Follow [the Getting Started instructions for VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), but use this repository's URL instead of VVV's when cloning.
-1. Visit [http://wp-meta.dev](http://wp-meta.dev) for a list of supported sites.
+1. Visit [http://wp-meta.dev](http://wp-meta.dev) for a list of supported sites and server tools.
 1. Login to any site with username `admin` and password `password`.